All Episodes

 I've never heard three come out of your mouth ever.

-You just negotiating with two.
+He's just two.

 And he doesn't budge after two, and then you start over again.